isi-metaphor/metaphor-adp/external-tools/Wiki-tools/README.md

 #### Setup NLTK tools

-* Download and install nltk on your machine.
-Here is the guide : http://nltk.org/install.html
+* Download and install NLTK on your machine.
+Here is the guide: http://nltk.org/install.html

 * Download NLTK Data: wordnet corpus.
 ```